Slamy/Wiki_MiSTer/HDMI-Scaler-Custom-Filter-Coefficients.md

 ### Sample Coefficient Set.
 Note the following:

 * This is a 2 tap filter because we only have non-zero coefficients for taps T1 and T2
-* The vertical coefficents don't sum to 128 for the middle phases.
+* The vertical coefficients don't sum to 128 for the middle phases.
 Since they sum to less than 128, the output will be darker.
 That's how scanlines are implemented.

 <pre>
 # range -128..128